MontserratZac/100_days_of_code_python/README.md

 5. PyPassword Generator
 >*For loops, range and code blocks.*

-6. Escaping the Maze (Karel the Robot)
+6. Escaping the Maze (Reeborg's World)
 > *Functions, code blocks and while loops.*

+7. Hangman
+> *For and while loops, if/else, list, strings, range, modules.*